ucrcsedept/course-support/module-2/module2.md

 ### Command Line

 VSCode and other graphical interfaces won't be accessible all the time, so it is good to learn how to SSH into a remote server using just the terminal in case you ever need to.
 The method of SSH varies with operating system, so select whichever operating system you are on.
 Before we proceed, make sure that you have a CS account.
-If you don't have one/aren't sure if you have one, [go to this link](https://systems.engr.ucr.edu/createaccount) to set one up.
+If you **don't have one/aren't sure if you have one**, [go to this link](https://systems.engr.ucr.edu/createaccount) to set one up.
+If you **forgot your password**, then [go here](https://systems.engr.ucr.edu/policies/password).

 <details>
 <summary>Windows 10 or newer</summary>